K 12 Education Visa Sponsorship Jobs in Mississippi

 Which visa types are most common for K-12 education roles in Mississippi?

-The H-1B is the most common visa for K-12 educators in Mississippi when a role qualifies as a specialty occupation, typically requiring a bachelor's degree in a specific field such as mathematics, science, or special education.
-The J-1 exchange visitor visa is also widely used, particularly through cultural exchange programs that place teachers in shortage subject areas.
+The H-1B visa is the most common visa for K-12 educators in Mississippi when a role qualifies as a specialty occupation, typically requiring a bachelor's degree in a specific field such as mathematics, science, or special education.
+The J-1 visa exchange visitor visa is also widely used, particularly through cultural exchange programs that place teachers in shortage subject areas.
 Some districts work with both categories depending on the position.

 Which companies sponsor visas for K-12 education roles in Mississippi?